Class Action Lawsuits 101: What are Class-action Lawsuits?

 December 11, 2019 @ 9:30 am

-At some point in your life, you might have to decide whether you should opt in to a class action lawsuit.
+At some point in your life, you might have to decide whether you should opt into a class-action lawsuit.
 You might even be the person considering initiating one.
+But what are class-action lawsuits?
 When you’ve suffered harm and suspect that other people did too, a class action lawsuit can bring about change so that no one else is injured — and win compensation for everyone who was, including you.

 For the average person, pursuing a lawsuit against a powerful company, an established organization or a wealthy individual may seem too expensive and difficult.
 In some cases, the harm done may even seem “not that bad” if you are the only person it happened to.
 However, when an injury or injustice seems to have a pattern that affects many people, the harm can add up to a problem that needs a legal remedy.